 Additionally, Arkansas Paws in Prison strives to decrease recidivism rates by providing incarcerated individuals with the opportunity to give back to the community and acquire skills that support successful rehabilitation and re-entry into society.
 Over the last ten years, Paws in Prison has continued to expand its capacity to fulfill the need for vocational training and rehabilitation programs for offenders.
 Male and female inmates at seven prison facilities throughout the state now have the opportunity to learn the vocational skill of dog training.
 Inmate trainers attend weekly professional training classes and maintain a daily journal of their dog’s progress, which improves their literacy and communication skills.
 In addition to employment skills, participants also gain interpersonal skills.
 The program teaches them responsibility, compassion, and to care for others.

-Many of the trainers are hired for animal-related jobs after parole.
+Many of the trainers are hired for animal-related jobs after post-release supervision.
 A number of released participants have dedicated their lives to saving animals and work for Paws in Prison’s partner rescues and shelters, and several have established successful careers as service dog trainers.
 One former inmate trainer now works in the prisons as a professional dog training instructor, teaching inmates in the program and serving as an example of what can be accomplished with hard work and dedication after incarceration.

 Arkansas Paws in Prison Foundation is a 501(c)(3) non-profit organization.
 You can make a tax-deductible donation online or by mail.
 Please send checks to Arkansas Paws in Prison Foundation, 1302 Pike Avenue, Suite C – North Little Rock, AR 72114.
 The program is supported by donations and the sale of recyclables.